hsnlab/escape/escape/doc/source/index.rst

 .. code-block:: text

     $ ./escape.py -h
-      usage: escape.py [-h] [-v] [-a] [-c path] [-d] [-e] [-f] [-i] [-p] [-r] [-s file] [-t file] [-x] [-V] [-4] ...
+    usage: escape.py [-h] [-v] [-a] [-c path] [-d] [-e] [-f] [-g] [-i] [-p] [-r] [-s file] [-t file] [-x] [-V] [-4] ...

     ESCAPEv2: Extensible Service ChAin Prototyping Environment using Mininet, Click, NETCONF and POX

     optional arguments:
       -h, --help            show this help message and exit -v, --version         show program's version number and exit

     ESCAPEv2 arguments:
       -a, --agent           run in AGENT mode: start the infrastructure layer with the ROS REST-API (without the Service sublayer (SAS)) -c path, --config path
                             override default config filename
-        -d, --debug           run the ESCAPE in debug mode -e, --environment     run ESCAPEv2 in the pre-defined virtualenv environment -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -p, --POXlike         start ESCAPEv2 in the actual interpreter using ./pox as working directory instead of using a separate shell process with POX's own PYTHON env
+      -d, --debug           run the ESCAPE in debug mode (can use multiple times for more verbose logging)
+      -e, --environment     run ESCAPEv2 in the pre-defined virtualenv -f, --full            run the infrastructure layer also -g, --gui             initiate the graph-viewer GUI app which automatically connects to the ROS REST-API
+      -i, --interactive     run an interactive shell for observing internal states -p, --POXlike         start ESCAPEv2 in the actual interpreter using ./pox as working directory instead of using a separate shell process with POX's own PYTHON env
       -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
       -s file, --service file
                             skip the SAS REST-API initiation and read the service request from the given file
       -t file, --topo file  read the topology from the given file explicitly -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -V, --visualization   run the visualization module to send data to a remote server
       -4, --cfor            start the REST-API for the Cf-Or interface ...                   optional POX modules

 During a test or development the ``--debug`` flag is almost necessary.